shipshapecode/website-astro/data/posts/2022-11-04-considerations-before-first-nomad-trip.md

 image: digital-nomad.jpg
 ---

 The needs of a digital nomad are different from those of travelers who are not working as they visit different places, or people who are on vacation for a considerably shorter period of time.
-There are several logistical and lifestyle considerations that need to be thought about before making the first trip as a digital nomad.
+There are several logistical and lifestyle considerations that need to be thought about before making your first trip as a digital nomad.

 ## Safety
 ![Digital nomad working on laptop](/img/blog/considerations-before-first-nomad-trip/safety.jpg)